DRJeanLoupFDBLG/Exo-REM/README.md

        - cloud: Exo-REM models with clouds stored in XML containing spectrum and profiles
        - nocloud: Exo-REM models without cloud stored in XML containing spectrum and profiles
  - output: output directory where the results are saved
+ - PlotResults.ipynb: do the comparison between models and observation and plot the result as grids or histograms
+ -  export-bibtex.bib: contains the full reference list of papers relatives to this work